jlem/Context/docs/usage/basic_example_with_conditions.md

     'show_comment_ip' => false,             // Determined by the 'UK' default
     'comment_query_criteria' => 'Acme\Comment\Criteria\Admin', // Determined by the 'Admin' default
     'show_tuner_truck_module' => false,     // Determined by the 'UK' default
-    'manually_approve_comments' => true     // Determined by the 'Ford' default
+    'manually_approve_comments' => true,    // Determined by the 'Ford' default
+    'logo' => 'ford_uk.png'                 // Determined by the 'ford_uk' condition
 ]
 ```

-How come the UK default for `'show_comment_ip'` trumped the same configuration setting by the `'Admin'` default sibling?
-Because of the order in which the context was defined.
-Even though behind the scenes Context used both the `'UK'` and `'Admin'` defaults, the `'UK'` context was set *after* the `'Admin'` context, so it takes precedence.
-We can change this order on the fly to get different results (more on that later).